- 1Of less than average height from top to bottom or to the top from the ground: the school is a long, low building a low tableMore example sentences

 - The room was quite big, but the ceiling was quite low, about three or four feet above her head.

-- 1.2Located at or near the bottom of something: low back pain he smashed a pane low down in the windowMore example sentences
+- 1.2Located at or near the bottom of something: low back pain there were stunted trees low down on the ridgeMore example sentences

 - Most back pain sufferers have pain of varying degrees of intensity located in the low back.